-Digvijay Singh INTRODUCTION The practice of public health has been dynamic in India, and has witnessed many hurdles in its attempt to affect the lives of the people of this country.
-Since independence, major public health problems like malaria, tuberculosis, leprosy, high maternal and child mortality and lately, human immunodeficiency […]
+Digvijay Singh Introduction The practice of public health has been dynamic in India and has witnessed many hurdles in its attempt to affect the lives of the Indian people.
+Since independence, major public health problems like malaria, tuberculosis, leprosy, high maternal and child mortality and lately, human immunodeficiency virus (HIV) […]

-1. INTRODUCTION: The debate about whether regionalism is the “stepping stone or stumbling block” for multilateral trade liberalisation was first brought up by Jagdish Bhagwati in his writings which have been referred to numerous times in this paper.
-He has been a staunch supporter of free trade and refers to […]
+Introduction The debate about whether regionalism is the “stepping stone or stumbling block” for multilateral trade liberalization was first brought up by Jagdish Bhagwati in his writings which have been referred to numerous times in this paper.
+He has been a staunch supporter of free trade and refers to RTAs […]

-Harshit Singh Jadoun Editor’s Note: The Constitution ensures the democracy of our nation by its three main organs namely legislative, executive and Judiciary that are integrated as they work in a tandem and function as a link between the “individual” and the “State”.
+By Harshit Singh Jadoun, Institute of Law, Nirma University Editor’s Note: The Constitution ensures the democracy of our nation by its three main organs namely legislative, executive and Judiciary that are integrated as they work in a tandem and function as a link between the “individual” and the “State”.
 Being a federal […]

-Bharat Rajani INTRODUCTION Education is the form of learning in which the knowledge, skills, values, beliefs and habits of a group of people which are transferred from one generation to the next through storytelling, discussions, training and research.
+By Bharat Rajani Introduction Education is the form of learning in which the knowledge, skills, values, beliefs, and habits of a group of people are transferred from one generation to the next through storytelling, discussions, training, and research.
 But when we talk about women education it is not as easy […]

--Souradeep Mukhpadhyaya BRIEF HISTORY: France is a European nation which has for centuries played an important economic, cultural, and political role in the world history.
+By Souradeep Mukhpadhyaya BRIEF HISTORY OF FRENCH LEGAL SYSTEM: France is a European nation which has for centuries played an important economic, cultural, and political role in world history.
 Originally inhabited by Celtic people in the Iron Age, it went on to become an independent republic in the Medieval Ages […]

 In this project, efforts have been made to explain the concept of fascism, its origin and development in various countries of the world.
 A detailed study of its features and a critical analysis of the literature available on the same has been done.
 Fascism as a social, economic and political ideosynthesis has been also addressed.
 However, in conclusion the author has made by an attempt to highlight the deficits and demerits of the concept of fascism and how it eventually failed in the face of democratization.